Omaha mayor, police, friends and foes of fireworks proposal clash at public hearing

 Some opponents said changes in Omaha wouldn’t make a difference because fireworks will still be available at stands in neighboring communities.

-People can buy and use fireworks in La Vista, Papillion and Bellevue for 10 days through July 4.
+People can buy and use fireworks in Ralston, La Vista, Papillion and Bellevue for 10 days through July 4.

-There's some discussion about standardizing fireworks rules across the metro.
+There’s some discussion about standardizing fireworks rules across the metro area.

-At the request of some council members, La Vista Mayor Doug Kindig said he plans to bring the matter up at the next meeting of the United Cities of Sarpy County, a group with representatives from the county and five cities.
+La Vista Mayor Doug Kindig said he plans to bring the matter up at the next meeting of the United Cities of Sarpy County, a group with representatives from the county and five cities.

-"I've heard from some council members that if they were going to make a change, they would want it to be consistent across the metro area," Kindig said of the La Vista council.
+“I’ve heard from some council members that if they were going to make a change, they would want it to be consistent across the metro area,” Kindig said .

+Papillion Mayor David Black said his administration isn’t pushing for changes.
+And the council hasn’t requested that changes be added to their agenda, he said.

 Stothert is proposing to cut when people in Omaha can use fireworks in half to five days, June 30 through July 4.
 Right now, people can set them off from 8 a.m. to 11 p.m.
-Under Stothert's proposal, people also would have to wait until noon from June 30 through July 3.
+Under Stothert’s proposal, people would have to wait until noon from June 30 through July 3.
 Fireworks use could still start at 8 a.m. on July 4.

 Vendors also would have fewer days to sell fireworks, from June 29 through July 4.
 (The current season is June 25 through July 4.)